 The U.S. Fifth Circuit Court of Appeals recently reinterpreted the Packers and Stockyards Act in a case by poultry farmers against Pilgrim's Pride.
-Required meat packers with annual livestock purchases of over $500,000 to be bonded;

 The judges tossed out precedent by ruling that plaintiffs do not have to prove that a defendant's actions adversely impacted competition. (see "Appeals court breaks from precedent on Stockyards Act ruling in Pilgrim's Pride case" )

 The Packers and Stockyards Act was enacted in 1921, after years of concern about anti-competitive activities by the nation's major meatpackers.

 The purpose of the P&S Act is to "assure fair competition and fair trade practices, to safeguard farmers and ranchers Ã¯Â¿Â½ to protect consumers Ã¯Â¿Â½ and to protect members of the livestock, meat and poultry industries from unfair, deceptive, unjustly discriminatory and monopolistic practices."

 The act was originally designed to regulate the five largest meat packing companies: Armour, Cudahy, Morris, Swift and Wilson.
 Today, the act regulates the activity of packers, livestock dealers, market agencies, live poultry dealers and swine contractors.

 The legislation gave the U.S. secretary of agriculture authority to regulate livestock marketing activities at public stockyards and the operations of meat packers and live poultry dealers.

 Stockyards were forbidden from dealing in the livestock they handled, they were required to maintain accurate weights and measures and pay shippers promptly.